Case Study Government

 DroneTracker Secured Presidential Debate Against Rogue Drones

 According to acting Nassau Police Commissioner Thomas Krumpter, the presidential debate of Hillary Clinton and Donald Trump at Hofstra University in Hempstead, NY, was “(...) arguably the most significant security event in the last 30 years in Nassau County.”
-The entire campus was not only declared an absolute no-fly-zone, but also drone detection technology was implemented to protect the faculty, students and debate participants against intruding UAVs.
+The entire campus was not only declared an absolute no-fly-zone, but also drone security technology was implemented to protect the faculty, students and debate participants against intruding UAVs.
 In cooperation with AirVu, a global security and unmanned system provider for specialized onsite staffing, logistical and planning support, Dedrone installed the DroneTracker System across the campus.

 “A no-fly-zone cannot keep people with criminal intentions from flying their drones in the restricted area.
 This is why we had to upgrade our security concept and implement counter-drone technology as well.”